top of page

 Hello everyone,

-And of course we will will be looking at Spring, looking for signs of spring, sowing seeds, making birdfeeders and thinking about all the new life that we are witnessing- lambs in the fields, buds on the trees and flowers in the garden.
-As usual my planning can be found on our current topic page.
+And of course we began to look at Spring, looking for signs of spring, sowing seeds, feeding and watching the birds and thinking about all the new life that we are witnessing- lambs in the fields, buds on the trees and flowers in the garden.

 Can I just remind everyone that we are still in snot season.
 I appreciate that nobody can take time off work every time their little one has a cold, so, if your little one has a mild cold -clear runny cold, a mild cough and can cope with the day without medication, then bring them in.
 However, if your child needs medication has thick green snot and a harsh cough, they need to be at home.